avanzosc/odoo-addons/account_invoice_fiscal_position_text/README.rst

 * Adds new field "invoice text" into account.fiscal.position model.
-* Shows this text into account.invoice model and report.
+* Shows this text into account.move model and report.

 Credits
 =======